MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenantSyncClientRestriction.md

 ### -DomainGuids

-Sets the domain GUID to add to the safe recipient list.
+Sets the [domain GUID](/powershell/module/activedirectory/get-addomain) of the computer domain membership to add to the safe recipient list.
 Requires a minimum of 1 domain GUID.
 The maximum number of domain GUIDs allowed are 125.

 ```yaml
 Type: String